 Whether you’re looking to increase strength, confidence, coordination, or you’re just after a kickass cardio workout, kickboxing will keep you coming back for more.
-The flexibility of the term (and its students) has contributed to the sport’s tremendous popularity.
+The flexibility of the term has contributed to the sport’s tremendous popularity.

 Think you’re up for the challenge?
 Get ready to come out swinging with these tips:

 Ideally, the teacher is a former professional fighter or is certified by an organization such as the American Council on Exercise, the Aerobics and Fitness Association of America, the International Kickboxing Federation, or the International Sport Karate Association.

-Kickboxing can be more intense than a normal exercise program, and classes may challenge your body in ways it’s not yet used to.
+Kickboxing can be more intense than a normal exercise program.
+Classes may challenge your body in ways it’s not yet used to.

 “Everybody’s welcome, but they need to be brutally honest with themselves and their teacher about their faults and their limits,” says Ortiz.

-It’s most important to remember that whether it’s cardio-focused or full-contact, a kickboxing class is not a kickboxing tournament — it’s just practice.
+It’s important to remember that whether cardio-focused or full-contact, a kickboxing class is not a kickboxing tournament — it’s just practice.
 The students are there to learn a new skill, get in shape, and have fun.

 “I tell students to come in with an empty mind, and to leave half full,” Angel says.
 “That way, there’s always room for more learning.”